 To request a free demo, contact us.

-AIE is one of the leading companies in the MENA region, which are providing a range of innovative sustainability services, driven by data analytics, to the oil and gas, power generation and nuclear industries.
+AIE is one of the leading companies in the MENA region, which are providing a range of innovative sustainability services, driven by data analytics, to the Oil and Gas, Power Generation and Mining industries.
 AIE provides clients with specialists who are experienced in incorporating and integrating sustainability practices, which includes identification and reduction of green-house gas emission, into business management processes in an efficient and effective manner.

 Hsu, J. (2014, Jan 31).
 Why big data will have a big impact on sustainability.
 Retrieved from The Guardian: https://www.theguardian.com/sustainable-business/big-data-impact-sustainable-business

 Writer, C. S. (2016, Jun 16).
 IBM forecasts Deep Thunder with machine learning & big data.
 Retrieved from TechMonitor: https://techmonitor.ai/techonology/data/ibm-forecasts-deep-thunder-with-machine-learning-big-data-4924838